swiss/fedlex-jolux/doc/impacts.md

 # Impacts

-Impacts is what connect entries in the Classified Compilation and Official Compilation.
-The entries in the Classified Compilation are consolidations of entries in the **Official Compilation**.
+Impacts is what connect entries in the [Classified Compilation (CC)](classified_compilation.md) and [Official Compilation (OC)](official_compilation.md).
+The entries in the Classified Compilation are consolidations of entries in the Official Compilation.
 This means that entries in the Official Compilation usually have an impact on entries in the Classified Compilation.

 Impacts are modelled as jolux:LegalResourceImpact.

 :::{admonition} jolux:LegalResourceImpact
 :class: note
 :name: LegalResourceImpact
 The owl:Class **jolux:LegalResourceImpact** is used to build an entry in the Classified Compilation out of different entries in the Official Compilation.
 Entries in the Official Compilation have impacts on entries in in the Classified Compilation.
-The jolux:LegalResourceImpact has two main predicates. jolux:impactFromLegalResource points to the source of the impact and jolux:impactToLegalResource points to the impacted resource.
+The jolux:LegalResourceImpact has two main predicates. [jolux:impactFromLegalResource](#impactFromLegalResource) points to the source of the impact and [jolux:impactToLegalResource](#impactToLegalResource) points to the impacted resource.
 :::

 ## Example

-Throughout this sub-page, the following jolux:LegalResourceImpact is used as an example.
+Throughout this sub-page, the following [jolux:LegalResourceImpact](#LegalResourceImpact) is used as an example.

 - URI: https://fedlex.data.admin.ch/eli/oc/2015/104/legal-analysis/LegalResourceImpact/1
 - URL: No URL available for jolux:LegalResourceImpact